 Consistent unsatisfactory performance against competency - substantial development required to bring candidate up to satisfactory level.

-For each job, the person specification will indicate which values and which competency levels the candidates are to be assessed against.
-It is therefore important that all candidates familiarise themselves with the competency framework as this forms the basis of the assessment process.
+For each job, the person specification will confirm the required values and competency levels.
+It is essential that all candidates familiarise themselves with the appropriate version of the CVF*, as this forms the basis of the assessment process.

 * Source: College of Policing Ltd